nicholas-fong/TAPO-camera-motion-detect-and-record/Person/README.md

 ```bash
 python motion.py
 ```
-Or run your script with systemd, there is no need to activate environment.
+Or run your script with systemd, in that case, there is no need to activate an environment first.

 # 📴 7.
 Deactivate the environment